pepijnverburg/osrs-runelite-twitch-live-loadout-plugin/README.md

 - Step 3: Copy token from the `Twitch Extension configuration page` and paste in the RuneLite plugin setting `Twitch Extension Token`.
 - Step 4: Verify whether data is synced by previewing it in the `Twitch Extension configuration page`.

+⚠️ Note that for the `collection log` and `bank` to show you need to `open them` at least once.
+The collection log will be saved across login sessions, the bank won't.

 ### Step 1: Install Runelite Plugin
 You can install this plugin from the [Plugin Hub](https://runelite.net/plugin-hub/Pepijn%20Verburg).